 Third, the teat is angled for a more comfortable feeding position for you and your baby.
 So there you go, three reasons why the new Ultra bottle is turning heads!

 Sorry, the answer is no, but we’re working on this.
 In the meantime, the Closer to Nature bottles that come with your breast pump can be used for expressing and storing, and you can pour into the Ultra bottle for feeding if you like.
-Alternatively, if you’re expressing, you may want to check out our new Express and Go™ range - designed to make life simpler for mums who express.
+Alternatively, if you’re expressing, you may want to check out our new Pump and Go™ range - designed to make life simpler for mums who express.

 The simple answer is no, and we’re really sorry about that.
 Most of our products are made with interchangeable parts to make life as simple as possible.
 But our new Ultra bottle is so unique that the teats just can’t be swapped with other bottles.
-You can get a range of Ultra teats though, to suit the needs of your growing baby - slow flow from birth, medium flow from around 3 months, fast flow when they’re ready to really guzzle.
+You can get a range of Ultra nipples though, to suit the needs of your growing baby - slow flow from birth, medium flow from around 3 months, fast flow when they’re ready to really guzzle.

 1. Closer to Nature bottle.
 Unfortunately it is not compatible.
 The Closer to Nature bottle is primarily designed to ensure a smooth transition from breast to bottle while ULTRA is designed to deliver the perfect feeding experience.
 Both work well in their own right but are created for parents and babies with different needs.
 This is why they have been introduced as separate lines.

 3. Breast Pumps.
 No, but we are working on this.
-In the meantime, we suggest you express into the Closer to Nature bottle provided with your Tommee Tippee breast pump and, if you wish, decant this into the ULTRA bottle.
+In the meantime, we suggest you pump into the Closer to Nature bottle provided with your Tommee Tippee breast pump and, if you wish, decant this into the ULTRA bottle.

 4. Perfect Prep machine.
 ULTRA will work with the Perfect Prep machine but, unfortunately, you cannot use the milk storage lids provided with the machine.
 We suggest you prepare your ULTRA bottle as you would Closer to Nature bottles but shake with the ULTRA cap placed firmly on top.